axelcournac/3C_tutorial/README.md

 ### Session 4: Computation of correlation matrices
+The correlation matrice is computed.

+### Session 5: Directional Index tool to detect TADs

-### Session 5: Decomposition into eigen vectors
+### Session 6: Decomposition into eigen vectors

-### Session 6: Use of sparce formalism for contacts maps
+### Session 7: Use of sparce formalism for contacts maps
 Another way to mathematically represent the data, it the sparse formalism.
 It is very relevant for matrices in which most of the elements are zero which is ofter the case for human, mouse contacts maps.